 The first African country to receive shipments of the Pfizer COVID-19 vaccine, Rwanda is struggling with three overlapping emergencies: the ongoing COVID-19 pandemic, the risk of Ebola outbreak and providing humanitarian aid to over 145,000 refugees — mainly from Burundi and the Democratic Republic of Congo.

-UNICEF is helping the government mitigate COVID-19's secondary effects on children and families by providing personal protective equipment (PPE) for community health workers and child protection volunteers.
+UNICEF is helping the government promote coronavirus prevention methods and mitigate COVID-19's secondary effects on children by providing personal protective equipment (PPE) for community health workers and child protection volunteers.
 UNICEF and partners are also supporting community mobilizers like Anaclet Musoni, who have helped keep the impact of COVID-19 largely at bay in places like the Mahama neighborhood in Kamombo Village by reminding people not to let down their guard.

 When authorities announced schools and places of worship could reopen and public transport resume, many people thought the coronavirus pandemic was at an end, discarding their masks and gathering en masse in markets and other places without maintaining a safe distance.